saphir-travel/documentation/content/developer/howtos/website_themes/layout.rst

    * - Class
      - Description
    * - oe_structure
-     - Define a drag and drop area for the user
+     - Define a drag and drop area for the user.
    * - oe_structure_solo
-     - Only one snippet can be dropped in this area
+     - Only one snippet can be dropped in this area.
    * - oe_empty
      - ...
    * - oe_structure_not_nearest